BuildOnViction/docs/docs/developers/game_on_tomochain_part2.md

 * Structure our project and create game components

-We create the main scene of our game (Game Scene) and create all components like Background,Button, Layout, Label, Animation… and make sure it will same with our design.
+We create the main scene of our game (Game Scene) and create all components like Background, Button, Layout, Label, Animation… and make sure it will be the same with your design.

 ![Cocos Structure](/assets/cocosstructure.png)

 * Drinking coffee and complete your core gameplay ☕️ ☕️ ☕️ ☕️ ☕️

-After some hours, we completed implement core gameplay of our game without interact with smart contract.
+After a few hours, we completed the implementation of the core gameplay of our game without interacting with smart contract.

 [![](http://img.youtube.com/vi/upZ4ZKROqxE/0.jpg)](http://www.youtube.com/watch?v=upZ4ZKROqxE "TomoLuckyBox without TomoChain integration")